How to become a chef

 What's the salary and job outlook?

-The highest-paying metro areas for chefs and head cooks, as of May 2013, include:
+The highest-paying states for chefs and head cooks, as of May 2016, include:

-Employment of chefs and head cooks is expected to grow by 5 percent nationally between 2012 and 2022, according to the BLS.
-That's slower than the national average for all jobs combined, but it is still growing, so take heart.
+Employment of chefs and head cooks is expected to grow by 10 percent nationally between 2016 and 2026, according to the BLS.
+That's faster than the national average for all jobs combined.
 For more details on how to become a chef and a full list of sources, check out the infographic below.